r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

-Other packages will typically need some updates/consideration, because traditionally R packages on Windows hard-code the list of libraries to link and the include directories for headers, and so far there is not a working, easy-to-use alternative.
+Other packages will typically need some updates/consideration, because traditionally R packages on Windows hard-code the list of libraries to link and the include directories for headers, and so far there is not a working, easy-to-use and reliable alternative.
 The updates are needed as things change in Rtools.
 The changes between Rtools40 and Rtools43 were significant, but the changes between Rtools42 and Rtools43 have been small and only several CRAN packages had to be updated.

 ### Multiple definitions of "byte"